Zuikaku520/connect-mode-space/README.md

 The strongest current result is the discovery of localized synergy windows in the `Delayed + Recurrent` parameter space.

-Local hotspot scans suggest:
+Recent local scans suggest:
 - hotspot regions show stable positive synergy
+- hotspot regions contain multiple high-synergy points rather than isolated anomalies
+- hotspot regions exhibit connected local structure
-- nearby control regions do not show comparable strong synergy
+- control regions do not show comparable strong-window geometry This means the current best evidence is no longer just “a few strong points”, but a structured local hotspot window.
-- the strongest effects are therefore structured, not random anomalies

 This repository explores the hypothesis that connection mode should be treated as an independent dynamical variable in neural computation, rather than being reduced to a common weighted line.